sxzrt/Instructions-of-the-PersonX-dataset/README.md

 [Google Drive](https://drive.google.com/file/d/1d2PuKD60qFpugbqYfMHtjKmRj9OUdPG4/view?usp=sharing)

 The package can be imported into any program of Unity directly.
 *  "person1-1266.unitypackage" is a Unity package that contain the original 3D models of the identities.
+You can double-click the package to improt is it into your project.
+*  The version of Unity used in this work is [2018.1.8f1 Personal](https://unity3d.com/unity/whatsnew/unity-2018.1.8)  that can be downloaed from the [Unity Website](https://unity3d.com/).
+*  The scenes (backgourds) can be selected or designed based on your demand and there are many free sources in Unity Asset Store.
+If you want to used the scenes used in this work, please send an email to xxsunzrt@gmail.com.

+How to get different viewpoints of the person?
+*

 ****
 ##### The original images and unity project will be released ASAP.